Are all (or even most) chocolate Labradors intellectually challenged? Is the beauty on your hearth rug all beauty and no brains?

 Working gundog owners stuck to their black labs because that is what they liked.
 Now of course the fox red lab (just a dark version of yellow) is increasingly popular and many shooting men and women are also now showing an interest in the chocolate lab.

-As chocolate Labradors ‘collect’ more working genes through recent breeding practices, we are likely to see a change in temperament, and indeed some chocolate Labradors are now competing successfully in the field against their black and yellow cousins.
+Indeed, some chocolate Labradors are now competing successfully in the field against their black and yellow cousins.

 For the time being though, black predominates in fieldwork competitions, and you can still see the preponderance of show genes in many working chocolates by their conformation.
 The nice otter tail, chunky body, small ears and well shaped head of this working chocolate Labrador, are a give away as to her ancestors And yes, I know that her owner won’t mind me saying, she is not the brightest button in the box!